2023-IBM-Accelerate-SW-Track/to_do_list_week8/README.md

 ### TO-DO List APP
 1. We will be adding the date functionality
       + Navigate to `src/components/AddTodo.js`
-        1. Initialize a new property set to nothing to represent the current date
+        1. In the Constructor method, initialize a new property set to nothing to represent the current date
         2. In the handleChange function, place the new date property and update the value using `Date().toLocaleString('en-US')` method
         3. In the handleSubmit function, make sure to set the new date property back to null after passing the user values to the addTodo function
       + Navigate to `src/component/todos.js`